isomerpages/nlb-biblioasia/_apr-to-jun-2023/Portugal's Linguistic Legacy in Southeast Asia.md

 [^19]: Alan N. Baxter, “Notes on the Creole Portuguese of Bidau, East Timor,” *Journal of Pidgins and Creole Languages* 5, no. 1 (1990): 1–38, John Benjamins e-Platform, https://doi.org/10.1075/jpcl.5.1.02bax.

-[^20]: Rita Bernardes de Carvalho, “A ‘Snapshot’ of a Portuguese Community in Southeast Asia: The Bandel of Siam, 1684–86,” in [<i>Portuguese and Luso-Asian Legacies in Southeast Asia, 1511–2011, Vol. 2, Culture and Identity in the Luso-Asian World: Tenacities & Plasticities</i>](http://eservice.nlb.gov.sg/item_holding_s.aspx?bid=14332048), ed.
+[^20]: Rita Bernardes de Carvalho, “A ‘Snapshot’ of a Portuguese Community in Southeast Asia: The Bandel of Siam, 1684–86,” in [<i>Portuguese and Luso-Asian Legacies in Southeast Asia, 1511–2011, Vol. 2, Culture and Identity in the Luso-Asian World: Tenacities &amp; Plasticities</i>](http://eservice.nlb.gov.sg/item_holding_s.aspx?bid=14332048), ed.
 Laura Jarnagin (Singapore: Institute of Southeast Asian Studies, 2012).
 (From National Library, Singapore, call no. RSING 305.869105 POR)

-[^21]: Vicente Paulino, “Remembering the Portuguese Presence in Timor and Its Contribution to the Making of Timor’s National and Cultural Identity,” in [<i>Portuguese and Luso-Asian Legacies in Southeast Asia, 1511–2011, Vol. 2, Culture and Identity in the Luso-Asian World: Tenacities & Plasticities</i>](http://eservice.nlb.gov.sg/item_holding_s.aspx?bid=14332048), ed.
+[^21]: Vicente Paulino, “Remembering the Portuguese Presence in Timor and Its Contribution to the Making of Timor’s National and Cultural Identity,” in [<i>Portuguese and Luso-Asian Legacies in Southeast Asia, 1511–2011, Vol. 2, Culture and Identity in the Luso-Asian World: Tenacities &amp; Plasticities</i>](http://eservice.nlb.gov.sg/item_holding_s.aspx?bid=14332048), ed.
 Laura Jarnagin (Singapore: Institute of Southeast Asian Studies, 2012).
 (From National Library, Singapore, call no. RSING 305.869105 POR)

 [^22]: Zuzana Greksásová, *Tetun in Timor-Leste: The Role of Language Contact in Its Development* (PhD diss., Universidade de Coimbra, 2018).